Last updated on August 27th, 2023

-Soccer, or “football” in most of the world outside of North America, is the world’s most popular sport.
-The World Cup easily eclipses the Super Bowl and World Series in total global viewership.
+Soccer, or “football” as it’s usually called outside of North America, is the world’s most popular sport.
+The World Cup easily eclipses the Super Bowl and World Series in total global viewership, and rivals the Olympics in prominence.

 That said, soccer’s profile in the US has improved in recent years.
-Television seems to have found a way to make soccer coverage more profitable, with games airing frequently on weekend TV.
+English language TV networks seem to have found a way to make soccer coverage more profitable, with games airing frequently on weekend TV.
 (See NBC’s telecasts of England’s Premier League, for instance.)
 Plenty of children also enjoy playing soccer.
+Changing US demographics might also mean the old-school “Americans hate soccer” crowd is declining in numbers.
 Finally, ratings for the World Cup have grown in recent years.
+As for jokes about soccer being dull because it’s “slow-paced and low scoring,” the same criticisms can also apply to baseball or football, something the “Americans hate soccer” side apparently doesn’t notice.

-Here’s some examples of soccer in comics and animation.
+Below are some examples of soccer in cartoons.

 In 2014, British newspaper the Guardian placed on its YouTube channel a series of Lego-like stop-motion animated shorts, mostly centering around that year’s World Cup.
 While the shorts aren’t exactly “The Lego Movie,” they’re still cute to watch.